Great Start Readiness Program

 Great Start to Quality is Michigan's system to help parents find the high quality child care and preschool programs for their children, and to help child care providers improve the care and education they provide.
 Programs are ranked in Great Start to Quality system based on the Michigan Early Childhood Standards of Quality Standards.
 Examples of the areas that support quality ratings include staff qualifications, staff training, center management, learning environment, curriculum and instruction at the facility, and engagement with families.

-To locate a center or pre-school program in the Great Start to Quality rating system, cut and paste the following website into your browser: http://greatstarttoquality.org/
+Click here to locate a center or pre-school program in the Great Start to Quality rating system.

 Profile Photo